11 Key Martech Trends for 2021

 Specifically, things like automated bidding and programmatic ads mean that certain aspects of running an ad campaign can be handled with AI.

-Searches for the search term "programmatic ads" over time.
+Search volume for the term "programmatic ads" over time.
+Despite spikes and troughs, searches are up over 5 years.

 To be clear: a human still needs to manage the campaign.
 And to develop ad creatives, write copy and calculate ROI.